 - WebCentral Supervisory Control

-The following equipment was supplied in replacing Repete brand batching and pelleting control:
+The following equipment was supplied in replacing Repete brand batching and pelleting control system:

 - Batching/Pelleting Computer with mouse and keyboard, 2 monitors and UPS.

 - Network Printer for batching and pelleting reports.

 - 60 x 48 x 12 mild steel gray painted enclosure for housing Allen Bradley CompactLogix PLC and all associated I/O to automate the system for batching and Pelleting equipment.
 An alarm light/horn unit is mounted on top of the enclosure.
 Panel mount scale indicator for Major Scale, Estop, alarm silence and cooler clean out button.

 - CT’s to read the following motor amps.